gildofabregat/RDD---Named-Entity-Recognition---2018-/README.md

 # Named Entity Recognition - RDD Corpus
-Named-entity recognition (NER) is a subtask of information extraction that seeks to locate and classify named entities in text into pre-defined categories such as the names of persons, organizations, locations, expressions of times, quantities, monetary values, percentages, etc. This document explains the details for the reproduction of the results obtained with the RDD corpus in the task of detecting rare diseases and disabilities[2].
+This document explains the details for the reproduction of the results obtained with the RDD corpus in the task of detecting rare diseases and disabilities[2].

 ## Directory Structure
 This repository is divided as follows: